defrancescomartin/holberton-system_engineering-devops/0x00-shell_basics/README.md

+# 0x00.
+Shell, basics #

+## Tasks ##

+0. Where am I?
-# Here is a script that prints the absolute path name of the current working directory.
+	Write a script that prints the absolute path name of the current working directory
-## ;)